 To ensure sustainability of eel stocks this Plan specifically closes a minimum 30% of Victorian connected rivers, creeks and streams with a common mouth opening to the sea.
 This measure, in addition to other input controls mentioned above, allows for escapement of eels migrating to spawning grounds at sea.

-Licence conditions of the EFALs and CLEs include waters which are able to be fished on each licence.
+Licence conditions of the EFALs and CLEs include waters which can be fished on each licence.
 Table 3 shows the allocation of waters specific to EFALS and Figure 4 shows the nine drainage basins where these waters are located.

 In addition, waters which can be commercially fished for eels by holders of EFALs and their nominated operators include: